genesischung/CalculatorApp/README.md

 # Android Calculator
 A simple Android calculator app for Java III.

 It behaves correctly for the sample sequence on the project description.
-Otherwise, it has made to match the behavior of the calculator app on iOS.
+Otherwise, it has been made to match the behavior of the calculator app on iOS.

 The app has not been thoroughly tested but no known bug is remaining.

 ## Screenshot